 Step 15: Click Finish

-FTP should now be able to connect and you should see this new rule listed under the firewall’s advanced settings.
-You can turn it off at anytime by right clicking it.
+FTP should now connect, and you should see this new rule listed under the firewall's advanced settings.
+You can turn it off at any time by right-clicking it.